eruditeandroid/StudentAGnotes/README.md

 # StudentAGnotes
 Notes from the Berkeley Student Arithmetic Geometry Seminar.
-Contact John Nolan (john_nolan@berkeley.edu) with comments / feedback, or feel free to submit issues / pull requests.
+Contact John Nolan (john UNDERSCORE nolan AT berkeley DOT edu) with comments / feedback, or feel free to submit issues / pull requests.